hsantos10/emqx_tdengine/README.md

 1. Clone this repository.
 2. Run the docker compose file

+## Usage

-## Store data from a specified MQTT topic to a TDEngine table:
+Store data from a specified MQTT topic to a TDEngine table:

+###Create the database on TDEngine

 ```shell
 # To start the TDengine docker image